-Interest on overdue inheritance tax is charged nine months and one day from the date of death, to the date of payment.
-Interest rates are detailed in form REV-1611, available at www.revenue.pa.gov.
+Interest on overdue inheritance tax is charged nine months and one day from the date of death to the date of payment.
+Interest rates are detailed in form REV-1611 available at revenue.pa.gov.

-An online interest and penalty calculator is also available on the department's online portal, mypath.pa.gov.
+An interest and penalty calculator is also available online using myPATH at mypath.pa.gov.